prophets-of-tron/into-the-woods/docs/terrain.md

 # Terrain

-## Overview

-As a tile-based game, the most primitive unit of terrain is the [tile].
-Columns of tiles are called stacks.
-Stacks are laid side-by-side to produce the terrain.
-Note that a [tilemap] contains all tiles in the game.
-Stacks only describe *the order in which the tiles are generated*.

 ## Properties

 - Terrain stacks resemble literal stacks.
 There are no caves or overhanging land, so there is only one height value per terrain stack.